(250) 954-5337Call us 24/7.

 water outage map to see if it's listed and learn the estimated time until the water is fixed.
 If it's not on our outage map, call our 24/7 emergency line at

 (780) 412-4500 and let us know about the issue.

 If you see water on your property/driveway, call us at

 (780) 412-4500.
 We'll come out to turn off the water and investigate where the water is coming from and if a water main break has occurred.

-If you're experiencing a water outage, check the current water outages to see if your neighbourhood is listed.
+If you're experiencing a water outage or sudden loss of water pressure, check our map for current water outages and impacts to see if your neighbourhood is listed.

 View our water outage map

 EPCOR Water has initiated a wide range of activities over many years to reduce the number of water main breaks including performing preventative maintenance, water main replacements and renewals, and cathodic protection for water mains that are most prone to break.
 The impact of these measures is seen in overall year-over-year decreases for the number of main breaks

 We started replacing cast iron mains in the mid-1980s, and our water main breaks have decreased overall by more than 80 per cent.
 Approximately only 540 KM out of 4,300 KM of pipe maintained by EPCOR is cast iron.

 Since 1997, cathodic protection has been used to extend the life of cast iron water mains by protecting them from corrosion.
 Cathodic protection is a proven and effective method to reduce break frequency and extend the useful life of those pipes.
 EPCOR reviewed the effectiveness of cathodic protection in 2004 and 2007.
 The review showed that water main breaks are approximately 48 per cent lower on protected sections of pipe.
 Currently, we aim to add cathodic protection to 10 KM of cast iron pipe each year, in addition to replacing cast iron mains to accommodate City of Edmonton projects.